rossshannon/pincushion/README.md

 Pincushion is designed for modern browsers like Chrome, Safari, Firefox, Internet Explorer 10+, and mobile varieties of Safari and Chrome.
 Earlier versions of Internet Explorer have problems with the cross-domain Ajax required.

+## Changelog

+### 1.1 (2016-01-3)

+- Improve tag sorting so that tags that are used more frequently will be sorted higher in the autocomplete list.
+- Allow autocomplete to match tags while ignoring punctuation (for example, typing “theo” will now match “the_onion”).

+### 1.0 (2014-10-04)

+- Local tag storage, autocomplete-based tag suggestions, Pinboard API integration, mobile compatibility, usability improvements and error-handling.

+### Project started (2014-04-04)

 ## License

 Copyright &copy; 2014–2016 [Ross Shannon](http://twitter.com/rossshannon).